MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/tutorials/ftir.md

 * Put cover on crystal plate and clamp in place using pressure tower
 * Do not switch off (the manufacturer recommends leaving the instrument powered when not in use)

+### Cleaning the ATR crystal

+* apply a few drops of isopropyl alcohol to the crystal
+* wipe with Kimwipe

+insert gif of process

+### <a name="background"></a> Background collection:

+Before collecting spectra, it is necessary to collect a background reading.
+The OMNIC software will automatically subtract the background from your sample spectrum, so it makes sense to collect a background that is relevant to your particular sample.
+If you are characterizing a solid or powder, the normal background will be air.
+If you are measuring an aqueous sample, and want to have water subtracted, you would collect a background of deionized water, or whatever whatever water your sample is dissolved in.
+If a sample is attached to a substrate such as a glass slide, you would collect the background on a clean section of the substrate.
+Load the background material onto the ATR crystal, or for air leave it uncovered, and click "collect background"

 ### <a name="materials"></a> Compatible materials:

 * Any non-hazardous solid, semi-solid, powder, paste, and liquid materials